gentlecat/counter/README.md

 # Counter

-🚧 **This app is in maintenance mode.** Do not expect new functionality.
-You are free to make pull requests with new features or bug fixes.

----

 Counter is a *simple* [tally counter](https://en.wikipedia.org/wiki/Tally_counter) for Android.
 It makes counting easier.
 You can have multiple counters with their own names and values.
 Values can be changed using the volume buttons.
+There's a way to export all your data in CSV format.

 **Counter is available on [Play Store](https://play.google.com/store/apps/details?id=me.tsukanov.counter) and [F-Droid](https://f-droid.org/repository/browse/?fdid=me.tsukanov.counter).**